Fluent

 • Line - any number of calls for operation on Line data, which is assumed input

-• Row - any number of calls for operation on Row data, but only after converting from Line
+• Row/Object/NameValuePair - any number of calls for operating on Row/Object/NameValuePair data, but only after converting from Line

 • Output - 1 call for writing